39 Jian3 蹇

 When facing a troublesome and dangerous situation, it is auspicious if one can persist in the norm of Jian, i.e. avoiding being plunged into peril, maintaining a low profile in adversity, but being willing to risk peril for a worthy cause.
 In a troublesome and dangerous plight, both lines 2 and 5 act righteously at their positions, allowing them to rectify the nation, which has great meaning.

-Commentary on the image: There is water on the mountain; Jian.
-A gentleman, in accordance with this, reflects upon himself and cultivates his virtue.
+Commentary on the image: There is water on the mountain: Jian.
+A gentleman, in accordance with this, should reflect upon himself and cultivate his virtue.

 In the time of difficulty (in proceeding), it is advantageous to be in the southwest, i.e. the clear plains, but not in the northeast, i.e. the mountains, signifying choosing a smoother path rather than seeking challenges; or, it is advantageous to be flexible rather than rigid.
 It is advantageous to meet a person who can lead them together through their plight; or, it is advantageous to undergo difficulties together with a person who can influence one's future.
 To persist is auspicious.

 Hexagram Jian possesses the virtues of added advantage which is off-set by the disadvantage in-between, and persistence (i.e. preservation); this reveals that one must value that which has already been achieved. .